karolgornicki/Articles/texts/project_euler_problem_11.md

 The last issue that we can highlight is the fact that this solution is using functions that are specific to this problem - we are not reusing any functions that are available in standard libraries, but instead we are writing everything from scratch.
 Moreover, it's hard to think of another problem in which we would be able to use our new functions.

-# Functional apprach - objectives
+# Functional approach - objectives

-So, the question is what alternative apprach we can use that will not only produce correct answer to the problem but also address raised concerns when using procedural apprach:
+So, the question is what alternative approach we can use that will not only produce correct answer to the problem but also address raised concerns when using procedural approach:
 * not using indices
 * not having guards making sure we are not attempting access outside array boundaries
 * using generic (= multipurpose) functions that are already available in standard libraries rather than writing everything from scratch

 Other thing that we want to keep in mind is code readability.
-How readable our code is has direct impact on how easy it is to maintain it and extend in the future.
+How readable your code is has direct impact on how easy it is to maintain it and extend in the future.

-# Functional apprach - step by step
+# Functional approach - step by step

 We'll look at this problem from functional programming perspective, Haskell in particular.
-The same technique (slightly adjusted) could be applied to F#, Clojure or Scala.
+The same technique (slightly adjusted) could be applied to F#, Clojure and Scala.

 Let's start with data representation.
 In Haskell we would representat 2D array as list of lists which would have [[Int]] type.
 Let's say that each sub-list represent a row.